globalbioticinteractions/template-dataset/README.md

 template-dataset
 ================

+This repository provides an example on how to share your interaction data with http://globalbioticinteractions.org .

+If you want to share your own data through GloBI:
-Fork this repository and add your own data.
+1. Fork this repository.

-To include your dataset into GloBI, make sure that you:

-1. mention http://globalbioticinteractions.org in your README.md .
+2. Edit your ```README.rd``` to describe your data in a human readable form.
+3. Ensure that your README.rd contains a reference to ```http://globalbioticinteractions.org```.
-2. include a ```.globi.yml``` file to store your dataset meta data (e.g. source citation, data format).
+4. Edit your ```globi.json``` to provide a machine readable description of your dataset (e.g. citation, license, version, files, format).

+After you do this, the data will be available to those that use GloBI to discover species interaction data.

 Note: this is a proof of concept.

+If you have any questions: please [open an issue](https://github.com/globalbioticinteractions/template-dataset/issues/new).